RAIVNLab/mnms/README.md

 ```

 ## Citation
-Please cite us if you find our work helpful!
+If you find our work helpful, please consider starring our repo or citing our paper.
+Thanks!
 ```
 @article{ma2024mms,
   title={m&m's: A Benchmark to Evaluate Tool-Use for multi-step multi-modal Tasks},